Vaccitech/HLAfreq/README.md

 `HLAfreq` allows you to download and combine HLA allele frequencies from multiple datasets, e.g. combine data from several studies within a country or combine countries.
+Useful for studying regional diversity in immune genes and, when paired with epitope prediction, estimating a population's ability to mount an immune response to specific epitopes.

 Automated download of allele frequency data download from [allele frequencies.net](http://www.allelefrequencies.net/).